399iejijw9e29ejiwjljasd/reddit-repost-bot-tagger/README.md

-# Reddit Bot Likelihood Analyzer
+# Reddit Repost Bot Tagger

-A Firefox extension that calculates Reddit post authors' karma ratios to assess their bot likelihood.
+A Firefox extension that calculates Reddit post authors' karma ratios and account age to assess their karma-farming or repost bot likelihood.
 The extension fetches a user's post and comment karma via Reddit's API, computes the ratio (post/comment), and classifies the result as **Low**, **Medium**, or **High** bot likelihood.
 Additionally, it offers an option to automatically filter out posts from users with a high likelihood of being bots.

 ## Features

-- **Karma Ratio Calculation:** Retrieves a user's post and comment karma and calculates the ratio.
+- **Karma Ratio Calculation:** Retrieves a user's post and comment karma and calculates the ratio, and subtracts from that equation the Reddit account age.
 - **Bot Likelihood Classification:**
   - **Low:** Ratio below 50
   - **Medium:** Ratio between 50 and 100